They say…

 First sold beer: October 2016 (at original site)

-Homebrewer James Atherton first brewed commercially as Beerblefish at UBREW late in 2015, but quickly decided he needed his own commercial-sized equipment.
+Homebrewer James Atherton first brewed commercially as at UBREW late in 2015, but quickly decided he needed his own commercial-sized equipment.
 A year later, James and his partner Bethany Burrow were producing beer in an industrial unit in the Lea Valley on a 1970s-vintage 8 hl brewhouse made from converted Grundy tanks and sourced from the defunct Cox & Holbrook brewery in Suffolk.

 Struggling to balance brewing with their day jobs, they brought in another user, Australian-born Glenn Heinzel, as a full-time brewer and operations manager.
 Glenn also has his own brewing operation, Tankleys.

-Outgrowing the original site, in 2021 Beerblefish leased a larger space in the rapidly-growing brewing cluster along Blackhorse Lane in Walthamstow, next door to Exale.
+Outgrowing the original site, in 2021 leased a larger space in the rapidly-growing brewing cluster along Blackhorse Lane in Walthamstow, next door to Exale.
 This opened as a taproom in July, with the brewing equipment relocated and production restarted in September.
 In November, the brewery added a larger brewhouse formerly at BBNo, though this wasn’t commissioned until spring 2022.
 The head brewer is currently Michaela Charles, formerly at Enefeld, Alphabeta and Clarence and Fredericks (see Volden).

 The business aims to be ethical and socially useful, for example helping retrain ex-Forces personnel.
-While the origin of the name Beerblefish will be obvious to anyone familiar with the babel fish in Douglas Adams’ Hitchhiker’s Guide to the Galaxy.
+While the origin of the name will be obvious to anyone familiar with the fish in Douglas Adams’ Hitchhiker’s Guide to the Galaxy.

-Beers are mainly in and hand-bottled, with some keg, and all are vegan-friendly.
+Beers are mainly in cask and hand-bottled, with some keg, and all are vegan-friendly.
 Styles often nod towards historic recipes and several of use a mixed fermentation with Brettanomyces claussenii, a different wild yeast species to the more familiar B. bruxellensis which tends to produce a milder flavour profile.

 Updated 11 March 2024.